Actively Recruiting

 • Be a native English speaker

-• ADHD participants must have a prior diagnosis of ADHD and report five or more inattention symptoms on the DSM-5 Symptom Checklist
+• ADHD Participants: Must report a prior diagnosis of ADHD and self-report five or more inattention symptoms on the DSM-5 Symptom Checklist on the pre-screener

-• Healthy participants must never have been diagnosed with ADHD and report 3 or fewer inattention symptoms and 3 or fewer hyperactivity/impulsivity symptoms on the DSM-5 Symptom Checklist
+• Healthy Participants: Must deny ever being diagnosed with ADHD and report 3 or fewer inattention symptoms and 3 or fewer hyperactivity/impulsivity symptoms on the DSM-5 ADHD Symptom Checklist in the pre-screener and be matched by age and sex with an ADHD participant

 Not Eligible